renzhihu98/Interactive-Lab-Hub/Lab 1/README.md

 **Give us feedback on Tinkerbelle.**

+For some reason I can't connect to Tinkerbelle or open localhost.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.